Skip to main content

 Pre-aggregate Persistence

-Just add a persistence config to your pre-aggregate:
+Add a persistence block to your pre-aggregate definition:

 Dataset ecommerce {